knative/serving/docs/runtime-contract.md

 | `/var/log` | MUST be a directory with write permissions for logs storage.
 Implementations MAY permit the creation of additional subdirectories and log rotation and renaming. |
 | `/dev/log` | MUST be a writable socket to syslog                                                                                                                              |

-In addition, the following files SHOULD be overridden by the runtime environment to enable DNS resolution:
+In addition, the following files may be overridden by the runtime environment to enable DNS resolution:

 | File               | Description                                                                                                                                                          |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |